 Why go: Experience Matters is the conference for creatives who care about going beyond the ordinary to deliver engaging, powerful experiences to their audiences.
 It also happens to be hosted by Ceros.
 Indeed, we’re hosting our very own conference for the first time in 2020, and we have no shame in plugging it.

 If you feel deep anguish every time you see a static PDF or text-heavy blog post in the wild, this is the event for you.
 With the Big Apple as its backdrop, EM2020 promises to deliver an experience that audiences have never seen before.

-*Due to the ongoing coronavirus pandemic, Experience Matters has been postponed until April 2021.
+*Due to the ongoing coronavirus pandemic, Experience Matters has been postponed.
 However, stay tuned for details about receiving the valuable content planned for EM2020 in other digital formats.